Beyond Autistic Burnout

 But I think that this will considerably shorten the amount of time and effort, and trial and error, that it takes for you to get out of burnout and start building that better life.
 Your Second Chance life.
 What do you think?

-When we’ve been deeply hurt by people, programs, systems, governments, employers, anyone – there’s the hurt that they do to us directly.
+When we’ve been deeply hurt by people, programs, systems, governments, employers, anyone—there’s the hurt that they do to us directly.
 That genuinely, absolutely is awful.
 It sucks.
-And then there’s also the hurt that happens indirectly.
+And then there’s the hurt that happens indirectly.
 Later on.
 When we lose trust.

 Ironically, this is possible when you’re in what I call the deep depths of burnout.
 Nothing feels doable.
 No help feels helpful.
-And unfortunately, I haven’t yet hacked any kind of help that is useful in this stage.
+And unfortunately, I haven’t yet hacked what kind of help is useful in this stage.

 But bear in mind that my guarantee probably won’t apply to you.
 The guarantee hinges on you participating by trying things and doing stuff.
 If my system doesn’t work for you, I’ll give you your money back.
 But if you haven’t even tried it, that’s not about my system not working.

 I don’t mean to be harsh, and if it comes off that way, I apologize.
-I just want you to make a reasonable decision about whether this is actually going to help you or not at this moment.
+I just want you to make a reasonable decision about whether this is going to be worth it to you at this moment.

-I just want you to have a good experience with this course, and it not end up as one more thing that didn’t work.
+I genuinely want you to have a good experience with this course, and it not end up as one more thing that didn’t work.
 Just because the timing was poor.

 But the timing might be better at some point down the road.
-I’ll be doing the course again.
+It’ll be here when you’re ready.

 I have two thoughts on that.